asciimike/mikemcdonald.co/content/blog/2019/10/05/selection-criteria.md

-Since most of these appear in a job listing, you can quickly bootstrap criteria from a role you think is a good fit by identifying the core pieces that excite you and then tweaking it, then filtering roles by the new criteria.
+Since most of these appear in a job listing, you can quickly bootstrap criteria from a role you think is a good fit by identifying the core pieces that excite you, tweaking it a little, then filtering roles by the new criteria.
-You don't need all of them, and it's better to have fewer than more (provided the few are truly important and defensible).
+You don't need an item from each category, in fact, it's probabl better to have fewer than more (provided the few are truly important and defensible).

 # Selection criteria in action

-A clearly defined and written down set of selection criteria is critical to one's happiness after finding a role.
-As offers that generally meet the criteria come in, you can start comparing what seem to be apples to oranges using a common framework.
+A clearly defined and written down set of selection criteria is critical to picking a role, as well as being satisfied with the new job.
+As offers that generally meet the criteria come in, your selection criteria can provide you the ability to "compare apples to oranges".

-There are two general approaches I've seen:
+There are two general approaches you can use to compare offers:

  * For *quantitative* folks, you can assign weights to each criteria and rate each role 1-10 in how well it fits that, then sum the list for each